senacor/elasticsearch-evolution/README.md

 </dependency>
 ```

-Elasticsearch-Evolution uses internally Elastics RestHighLevelClient and requires at minimum version 7.5.2.
-Spring boot could use a older version, depending on your Spring Boot version, so update it in your pom.xml:
+Elasticsearch-Evolution uses internally Elastics `RestClient` and requires at minimum version 7.5.2.
+Spring boot could use an older version, depending on your Spring Boot version, so update it in your pom.xml:

 ```xml
 <properties>